PT-141 for sale

 How does bremelanotide work?

-In men, this peptide is used as a treatment of erectile dysfunction (the inability to develop or maintain an erection of the penis during sexual activity).
+In men, this peptide is used as a treatment for erectile dysfunction (the inability to develop or maintain an erection of the penis during sexual activity).
 An erection is accomplished while blood enters and is retained in sponge-like bodies within the penis because of sexual arousal.
 Due to the brain is in charge of transmitting signals to nerves in the penis, the stimulation of this process causes an erection through the use of Bremelanotide.

 Bremelanotide is an effective treatment for arousal disorder, which is characterized by the lack or absence of desire for sexual activity in a situation that would normally produce a response to the stimulus.
 This disorder can be caused physically because of circulatory problems or alterations in neurological functions where low levels of libido (desire for sexual activity) are observed.
 Libido is regulated both by the sex hormones and the associated neurotransmitter that act upon testosterone and dopamine.